-Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities (Yes / No).
-If yes, whether the waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Boards?
-If not, provide steps taken to address the same.
+Whether Extended Producer Responsibility (EPR) is applicable to the entity's 4 activities (Yes / No).
+If yes, whether the waste collection plan is in line with the If not, provide steps taken to address the same.
+NA

 1 Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
 If yes, provide details.